hansifer/grunt-file-info/README.md

 # grunt-file-info

-> Display file info and optionally write it to a file (eg, for self-documenting src file sizes).
+> Display file info and optionally inject it into a file (eg, for self-documenting src file sizes).

 ## Getting Started
 This plugin requires Grunt `~0.4.2`